 That’s it!
 Ready?
 You can submit a brief here.

 Remember, we always check briefs before they go live and will let you know if there are any ways your brief can be improved.
-We’re here to help, so just get in touch if you have any questions.
+We’re here to help, so just get in touch with your regional team if you have any questions.